 “The Gates Foundation grant seems to have made this a big topic,” says Babeland co-founder and co-author of Moregasm: Babeland’s Guide to Mind-blowing Sex, Claire Cavanah.
 “Condoms haven’t been updated for years and it’s an area that I think customers will be interested in if there are new choices.”

-Natasha Bhuyan, a One Medical Group doctor in Phoenix, agrees, noting that while condoms play an in important role in protection, they’re not always crowd-pleasers.
+Natasha Bhuyan, a One Medical provider in Phoenix, agrees, noting that while condoms play an in important role in protection, they’re not always crowd-pleasers.
 “Despite advancements in reproductive health, condoms are still the most effective way to prevent STIs, like HIV, gonorrhea, chlamydia, syphilis or genital warts; no other form of birth control is able to prevent STIs,” she says.
 “Unfortunately, condoms are not used consistently because of the way they feel to some people.”

 So can new innovations change the condom game and convert nonbelievers?
 The jury’s still out, but the advances are fascinating.
 Here’s the lowdown on some of the newest developments in condom technology: